kosdev-code/kos-buildpublish/readme.md

 You are welcome to extend this file as you see fit.
 Please prefix any additional fields you add with 'extra_' to maintain forwards compatibility.

 ## Usage

 ### Build Automation Mode

 In Build Automation mode, the automation runs as part of a CI action on an non-development machine.
-The encrypted secrets file must be uploaded to a http(s) server accessible to the build automation.
+For this to work, the encrypted secrets file must be uploaded to a http(s) server accessible to the build automation.

 The tooling expects 2 environment variables to be defined: